vanus-labs/vanus-connect/connectors/source-aws-sqs/README.md

   "data" : "Hello World"
 }
 ```
-This section shows how Amazon SQS Source converts SQS message to a CloudEvent.
+This section shows you how to use Amazon SQS Source to convert SQS message to a CloudEvent.

 ### Prerequisites